chanan/BlazorStrap/src/BlazorStrap.Docs/wwwroot/Static/V5/Components/Offcanvas.md

 {{sample=V5/Components/OffCanvas/OffCanvas6}}

-### HtmlAlwaysRendered false
+### HtmlAlwaysRendered true
-By default content html for componets is always rendered to limit the rendering required when showing.
-If you want to hide the html when not shown set HtmlAlwaysRendered to false.
-This will cause the content html of component to be rendered when shown and removed when hidden.
-This may cause a slight delay when showing.
+By default content html for componets is not rendered when the element isn't shown.
+If you want to show the html when not shown set HtmlAlwaysRendered to true.
+This will cause the content html of component to be rendered when shown and hidden.

 {{sample=V5/Components/OffCanvas/OffCanvas7}}
 ### Methods / Events